Spring 2025

 To apply, please prepare a brief (no more than 250 words) note explaining why you wish to take this course, and what previous experience you have with creative writing courses (if any—none required!).

-Applications may be submitted through our approved web form, which you can access after July 15 HERE.
-Students applying to English 20W should enroll in an alternate course during their enrollment passes, and should not assume that they will be admitted.
+Applications may be submitted through our approved web form, which you can access HERE beginning February 20.
+Students applying to English 20W should enroll in an alternate course during their February enrollment passes, and should not assume that they will be admitted.

 Please note that due to the volume of submissions, only students selected for the class will receive notification.
 Please do not email the instructors requesting status updates, as this will only delay the selection process.
 Questions should be directed to the English Undergraduate Advising Offices via MyUCLA MessageCenter.

-In this intermediate poetry workshop, you’ll write a new poem each week, and you can expect many of the same experiences you’d have in any other writing course: discussion of exemplary published work, group work, and peer critique.
+In this advanced poetry workshop, you’ll write a new poem each week, and can expect many of the same experiences you’d have in any other writing course: discussion of exemplary published work, group work, and peer critique.
+You’ll also be expected to write a review of a recent single-author book of poems, and submit a collection of your revised poems at the end of the quarter.

-The subject line of your message should be your last name followed by the course number (example: Frost 136A) and it should be sent to rwilson@english.ucla.edu AND creativewriting@english.ucla.edu.
+The subject line of your message should be your last name followed by the course number (example: Smith 136B.1) and it should be sent to rwilson@english.ucla.edu AND creativewriting@english.ucla.edu.
+Accepted students will be notified by e-mail.

 Accepted students will be notified by e-mail.